johnwbyrd/pennyworth/doc/cli-tool.md

    ```bash
    pip install -r requirements-dev.txt
    ```
-   This will install Typer and any other dev/test tools needed for the CLI and project development.
+   This will install Typer, requests, and any other dev/test tools needed for the CLI and project development.

 3. **Run the CLI tool:**
    ```bash